open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 Many IDEs recognize `$schema` field and automatically fetch the associated JSON schema to provide validation and auto-completion.

-Resource schemas will be registered within ODF node and, similarly to Kubernetes CRDs, assigned a **short resource type name** (e.g. `SecretSet`) that can be used instead of the schema.
+Resource schemas will be registered within ODF node and, similarly to Kubernetes CRDs, assigned a **short type name** (e.g. `SecretSet`) that can be used instead of the schema.
+This concept is very similar to JSON-LD expansion.

 ### Versioning